splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Dropping all data by ip or subnet

-In some cases rouge data can be sent to SC4S from misconfigured devices.
-Update the ``vendor_product_by_source.conf`` filter ``f_catch_first`` with one or more ip/subnet masks to droop events without logging.
-Note drop metrics will be recorded.
+In some cases rogue or port-probing data can be sent to SC4S from misconfigured devices or vulnerability scanners.
+Update the `vendor_product_by_source.conf` filter `f_catch_first` with one or more ip/subnet masks to drop events without logging.
+Note that drop metrics will be recorded.

 ## Splunk Connect for Syslog output templates (syslog-ng templates)